tudo-astroparticlephysics/PROPOSAL/INSTALL.md

 	#### **Note** ####

-	The option `CMAKE_INSTALL_PREFIX` adds the given path also to the include directories.
+	* The option `CMAKE_INSTALL_PREFIX` adds the given path also to the include directories.
 So if you have installed PROPOSAL with `CMAKE_INSTALL_PREFIX` and are modifying the header files, you will make sure to uninstall PROPOSAL before the next build otherwise your local changes won't be used.

-	Note: To ensure, that cmake finds the right python paths use these cmake options and adjust the version number to your python version:
+	* To ensure, that cmake finds the right python paths use these cmake options and adjust the version number to your python version:

 			-DPYTHON_LIBRARY=$(python-config --prefix)/lib/libpython2.7.dylib
 			-DPYTHON_INCLUDE_DIR=$(python-config --prefix)/include/python2.7

 6. Compile the project: